 That was 2014.
-Since then, Jenner has built — what she revealed to Forbes — is a $900 million dollar brand.
+Since then, Jenner has built a $900 million dollar brand.

 The question is: how do you keep selling out without succumbing to the two greatest dangers flash sales present: (1) cutting into your margins and (2) burning out your audience?
 Answer: you give your fans exactly what they want … while always holding a little something back.

 Over the holiday ecommerce weekend, Kylie Cosmetics changed its homepage to match each new offer and release:

 On Twitter, a barrage of order screenshots followed each announcement, serving only to ramp up scarcity and fear of missing out.

 On Instagram, “Last call” posts were followed by “Back in Stock” alerts:

 View this post on Instagram

 RESTOCK ALERT 🚨 Sold-out holiday favorites, the Chill Baby palette, Snow Angel Highlighter and the 8-piece mini lip set will be restocked today at 9am PST, along with the launch of the holiday High Gloss 4-piece set! ❄️ + Cyber Monday 30% off sale continues at KylieCosmetics.com

 And on site, rather than delist products as they continued to sell out, Kylie Cosmetics left them live and unpurchasable everywhere, from its homepage to its Holiday 2018 collection (where less than a third of the listed products were in stock):